What is Newman?

 So what does a Newman Center do exactly?

 While the activities that different Newman Centers offer vary from place to place, the main mission remains the same as Oxford students envisioned it almost 150 years ago.
-We’re dedicated to providing a place for students from all backgrounds to interact and have fun while sharing their faith in the oft-polarizing environment of higher education.
+We’re dedicated to providing a place for students from all backgrounds to grow in their faith while persevering in the environment of secular higher education.

 That sounds like a lot of fun.
 But I’m traditional/liberal/lapsed/not even Catholic.
 Would I really belong?

-If there’s one central theme at our Newman Center, it’s this: all are welcome.
-We sing it in our gathering hymns, we display it on our signs, we proclaim it in our words and our deeds.
+If there’s one central theme at our Newman Center, it’s this: We welcome everyone who is seeking to grow deeper in their relationship with Jesus.
 We have no fees, no prerequisites to join, no requirements or limitations.
-We only ask that you come with an open mind and an open heart.
+We only ask that you come with a sincere desire to grow in your faith.
 Whether you haven’t set foot in a church since you were baptized, whether you attend adoration on a daily basis, or even whether you don’t know what to make of this whole “Catholic thing”, come on by.
-You’re always among friends here.
+You’re always welcome to see what God is in store for you as you take you next step in the journey of faith.